xdrip/xdrip_docs/docs/install/prerequisites.md

 If you use a company controlled phone, you might not be able to install xDrip+ due to corporate policies.

 You can try to sideload the app with [Android Debug](https://developer.android.com/studio/command-line/adb) using a computer after [enabling developer options](https://developer.android.com/studio/command-line/adb#Enabling) on your phone.
-Remember to delete xDrip+ in your work profile if necessary, as it will be installed in both environments.
+Remember to delete xDrip+ in your work profile if necessary, as it might be installed in both environments.

 ### Phone time accuracy